andydevopscloud-sys/SB-OpsGenie-Test/README.md

 # SB-OpsGenie-Test
-Repo for Simply Business test script for on-call alerting system status check with OpsGenie and Slack.

-Section 3: On-call alerting system status check On-call alerting system status check
+On-call alerting system status check.

 You are tasked with retrieving the current system status of on-call alerting system, OpsGenie, via Powershell scripting.